taufek/blog/_posts/2020-06-01-reduce-kubernetes-cluster-costs-on-aws.markdown

 ## EBS Volumes

-`kops` will provision 1 volume for each instances in your cluster and 2 volumes for etcd cluster.
+`kops` provisions 1 volume for each instances in your cluster and 2 volumes for etcd cluster.
 In my 1 master and 2 nodes cluster, I will be given 5 volumes.
 By default, the volumes size are crazily big, at least too big for running my blog site.
 By default, master volume size is 64G, nodes is 128G and etcd is 2x20GB